runxiyu/forge/README.md

 **Work in progress.**

-This is the new implementation in the [Hare](https://harelang.org) programming language.
+I tried to reimplement in the [Hare](https://harelang.org) programming language.
+It's one of my favorite programming languages, but sadly due to the lack of multithreading and since it's still a very unstable moving target, I'm still mainly working on the Go branch.

 ## Architecture